Alabama Chanin

 Natalie "Alabama" Chanin is an American fashion designer from Florence, Alabama.
-From 1976 until its closure in 2005, Tee-Jays Manufacturing was one of the largest employers of the Florence textile industry.
-Chanin's business now operates as a clothing manufacturer on the grounds of the former Tee-Jays company.
-She is part of the zero-waste fashion movement.
-Her design company uses organic cotton fabric in their designs, which is said to be sourced sustainably from seed to fabric.
+From 1976 until its closure in 2005, Tee-Jays Manufacturing was one of the largest employers in the Florence textile industry.
+Chanin's business now operates as a clothing manufacturer on the grounds of the former Tee-Jays company and is now a part of the zero-waste fashion movement.
+Her design company uses organic cotton fabric in their designs.
 Chanin's "open source" philosophy means that patterns and techniques for some of her garments are openly available through books and workshops.

 Early life and education

-Natalie “Alabama” Chanin was born and raised in Florence, Alabama.
+Natalie "Alabama" Chanin was born and raised in Florence, Alabama.
 At the age of ten, she and her mom moved to Chattanooga.
 She has a degree in Environmental Design with a focus on industrial and craft-based textiles from North Carolina State University.
 After graduation, Chanin worked in the junior sportswear industry on New York's Seventh Avenue, before moving abroad.
 For the next decade, she worked as a stylist, costume designer, and filmmaker, all while traveling the globe.

 Inspiration

 Chanin draws inspiration from her academic studies, including ideas about color as espoused by Josef and Anni Albers, the Bauhaus artists who fled Nazi Germany for Asheville, North Carolina, in 1933 to teach at Black Mountain College.
 Southern literature and stories have always been a love of hers.
 Growing up, her grandmother sewed every garment her children wore as well as Chanin's, while also gardening and cooking fresh food.
-This led to her naturally to make a community of her own through Alabama Chanin.
+This led to her naturally making a community of her own through Alabama Chanin.

 Career

 Project Alabama

-Chanin came back to her hometown of Florence, Alabama in 2000 and developed an idea to create a small line of two-hundred unique t-shirts.
-Chanin decided her hometown was the only place able to envision her idea of reconstructing vintage shirts with detailed stitches, like that of a quilting stitch from the depression era.
-This started the development of Project Alabama, which consisted of a twenty-two-minute documentary called Stitch, the two-hundred limited hand-sewn and hand-mended t-shirts, and a hand-made catalogue.
+Chanin came back to her hometown of Florence, Alabama, in 2000 and developed an idea to create a small line of two-hundred unique t-shirts.
+Chanin decided her hometown was the only place able to envision her idea of reconstructing vintage shirts with detailed stitches, like that of a quilting stitch from the Depression era.
+This started the development of Project Alabama, which consisted of a twenty-two-minute documentary called Stitch, the two-hundred limited hand-sewn and hand-mended T-shirts, and a hand-made catalog.
 After taking the collection to New York City to showcase at the Hotel Chelsea, it was immediately recognized by buyers from department stores including Barneys New York.
 With its successful launch, Project Alabama became a full production facility.
 In 2006, Chanin separated from her original business partner, while production moved abroad to India.